 |H3: M.Acc.
 Required Electives (Choose any 6 hours)|

 |ACC 6543||Financial Statement Analysis||3|

-The Graduate Program in Accountancy builds on a core of undergraduate courses normally taught in schools of business.
-All of the M.Acc. prerequisites can be obtained from our online class schedule.
+The Graduate Program in Accountancy builds on a core of undergraduate courses normally taught in schools of business to equip professionals for a CPA license.
+All of the M.Acc. prerequisites can be taken from Mississippi College’s online courses for Adult Undergraduates.

-A strong foundation in accounting ness is required to succeed in the M.Acc. program.
+A strong foundation in accounting is required to succeed in the online M.Acc. courses.
 Students must have completed all of their accounting foundations courses with a grade of “C” or better.